Skip to main content

 Resume

-resume() restores a paused sandbox.
+resume() restores a paused sandbox you already hold a reference to.
 Processes pick up where they left off.

 import { Sandbox } from "@superserve/sdk"